waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Game Mechanics & World Data
 - **Trap Battles:** Certain wild encounters, particularly in late-game areas like Cerulean Cave, appear to be 'trap' battles where the 'RUN' option is disabled.
 This was observed with a Wigglytuff, suspected with a Ditto, and confirmed with a KADABRA.
-- **Fainted HM Usage:** HMs like Surf can be used outside of battle even if the Pokémon that knows the move has fainted.
-(Confirmed by system notice on Turn 199815).
+- **Fainted HM Usage (Confirmed by NPC & System):** A fainted Pokémon can still use field moves like CUT and Surf outside of battle.
+This was confirmed by an NPC on Route 2 and a system notice on Turn 199815.
 - **Cycling Road Forced Movement:** On certain routes like Route 18 (Cycling Road), the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
 This can interrupt and invalidate long path plans, requiring a strategy of shorter, more deliberate movements.
 - **System 'Dead End' Definition:** An area is NOT a 'dead end' if the total of reachable non-adjacent warps (or warp groups) and reachable map connections is 2 or more.
 This is evaluated on a whole-map basis, even if the player is in a partition with only one exit.
 (Corrected on Turn 200952 after system warning).
 - **Warp Tile Mechanics:**